What Counts as a Written SOA for an In-Person Medicare Appointment?

 The cleanest way to think about it is that “written” is broader than just a clipboard form, but narrower than “anything I can reconstruct later.”

-CMS said the SOA must be in writing for in-person appointments, and it also said plans may use online forms with check boxes or other beneficiary requests that identify the type of product(s) to be discussed.
-CMS further clarified that Business Reply Cards, online forms, and other requests for information that include the type of product(s) to be discussed are, in effect, SOAs.
-CMS also said it does not provide a model SOA document.
+In the CY 2027 final rule, 91 Fed.
+Reg.
+17384, 17456-17457 (Apr.
+6, 2026), CMS said plans may use online forms with check boxes or other beneficiary requests that identify the product types to be discussed.
+CMS also clarified that Business Reply Cards, online forms, and other requests for information containing the product scope are, in effect, SOAs, and that the agency does not provide a model SOA document.

 So in practice, these are the strongest examples of what can count for an in-person appointment: